twahl93247/tony_wahl/README.md

 Hello, I'm Tony Wahl, an architectural designerwith a passion for creating innovative and sustainable spaces.
 I hold a master's degree from the College of Architecture & Environmental Design, with a minor in historic preservation.

 ## My Projects
-- `main-page`: The main HTML page for the portfolio.
-- `style.css`: Stylesheet for the portfolio (if applicable).
-- `project1.jpg`, `project2.jpg`: Example images used in the portfolio.
+- Project 1
+- Project 2
+- Project 3

 ## My Resume

-link below to my resume:

 [View Resume](Tony%20Wahl%20Resume%2025_01.08.pdf)